What are the Signs of Dysgraphia and Solutions for Success?

 - Provide paper with raised or different colored lines to help with the formation of letters, words, and sentences.

 - Find a comfortable pencil grip that fits over the pencil.
-This can help position the thumb, index and middle finger correctly.
+This can help position the thumb, index, and middle fingers correctly.

 - Try writing on a slant board or a 3-inch binder.
-Writing on a slanted surface allows the wrist to extend, the fingers flex and for the hand to naturally fall into a better writing position.
+Writing on a slanted surface allows the wrist to extend, the fingers to flex, and for the hand to naturally fall into a better writing position.

 - Use graphic organizers to help break writing projects into manageable steps.

 - Scan worksheets so they can be completed on a computer.
-There is a free iPad apps that let kids complete photographed worksheets on a tablet: SnapType.
+There is a free iPad app that lets kids complete photographed worksheets on a tablet: SnapType.

 - Consider pursuing an evaluation to see if vision therapy may help.